RascalSoftware/RAT/docs/source/chapter1.rst

 then decide that we would like to optimise this first using a genetic algorithm, and then run a Bayesian analysis to obtain the parameter posterior distributions.
 To do all this we only need to define our model once, and run it twice whilst simply modifying the Controls Block to tweak the algorithm that is run in each case.
-Also, once we are satisfied with our model, we can save it or export it, and re-use this basic pattern for subsequent analyses with different, related data sets.
+Also, once we are satisfied with our model, we can save it or export it, and re-use this basic pattern for subsequent analysis with different, related data sets.
 Keeping the Model and Controls separate gives a high degree of flexibility as to how tasks can be formulated and run.